-Incorporating environmental justice, racial justice, and equity into our organization and work is critical as we strengthen our relationships with partners who work on climate action, social justice, and equal access to voting in Washington state.
+Incorporating environmental justice, racial justice, and equity into our organization and work is critical to achieve our mission and as we strengthen our relationships with partners who work on climate action, social justice, and equal access to voting in Washington state.
 We do this by:

 - Approaching our work with a racial justice lens that prioritizes solutions from impacted communities and puts them at the center of decision-making